 The active participation and engagement of the LES Administrative Board and executive management supports the success of LES' ERM Program.
-A report reflecting the status of LES' ERM Program is presented annually to the executive team and LES Administrative Board.
+A report reflecting the status of LES' ERM Program is presented annually to the LES Administrative Board.
 Enhancements to the ERM Program are ongoing and will provide increased awareness of risks throughout the organization.
-The information gathered will improve risk control and mitigation efforts for strategic planning and decision-making purposes and eliminate duplicative efforts.
+The information gathered will improve risk control and mitigation efforts to support LES' strategic plan, prioritize use of LES resources for decision-making purposes and eliminate duplicative efforts.